 I earned a degree in English from UCLA in my late 20s, after I’d had a second son.
 (Those were hectic years!)
 We ended up with four children, three boys and a girl, who are now grown.
 While they were in their teens, I returned to college for a master’s degree in communications and soon after began working as a freelance writer.

 My husband and I have always been involved in genealogy, and I’ve spent many interesting hours in libraries and court houses trying to find out who I came from.
 After I wrote a family history about my Scots grandparents, I decided I’d learned so much from the process, I could teach others how to write stories about themselves and their families.
-For the last 14 years I’ve been teaching classes at Santiago Canyon College in Orange County, California, during the school year, and occasional summer terms at the University of Utah.
-I also present shorter seminars and workshops for genealogy societies and other groups interested in family history.
-You can find out more about me and my classes at my website, www.memoirmentor.com.
+For the last 18 years I’ve been teaching classes at Santiago Canyon College in Orange County, California, and teaching seminars and workshops for genealogy societies and other groups interested in learning how to write memoir and family history.
+Learn more about me and my classes at my website, www.memoirmentor.com.

 In 2007 Signature Books published Breathe Life into Your Life Story, a book I co-authored with my husband, that includes much of the material I teach in my classes.
 It was long hard work, and I now have a deeper respect for anyone who writes and publishes a book.

-My blog is an attempt to participate in the larger community of people interested in life story writing of all kinds and perhaps help a few people persevere in writing their stories.
+My blog is an attempt to participate in the larger community of people interested in writing personal and family histories and perhaps help a few people persevere in writing their stories.